Primordial soup: Unanswered questions

 Another complication with the heterotrophic theory exists due to the selective chirality of biological molecules.
-Chirality refers to the lack symmetry in biological molecules and which orientation they prefer.
+Chirality refers to the lack of symmetry in biological molecules and which orientation they prefer.
 For instance, amino acids exist predominantly in the L conformation and sugars prefer the D conformation.
 Biological molecules are highly specific in which enantiomer they prefer.
 Because of this unique fact, scientists feel that the correct theory of the origin of life should explain this selective chirality.
 The heterotrophic theory fails to do this.

 The heterotrophic theory is highly specific and includes details about the conditions of early metabolism.
 However, in doing this, it is unable to provide a grounds for evolution and the distinction between bacteria, archaea, and eucarya.
 How did organisms that utilize the same type of metabolism become so highly differentiated?
 This is another unanswered question we are left with if the heterotrophic theory is true.

 Finally, as the name implies, the heterotrophic theory indicates that early life on earth consisted entirely of heterotrophs.
 A condition of heterotrophic metabolism, is that the energetic substrate is not produced by the same organism that consumes it.
 Because of this, heterotrophy works well in tandem with other species that replenish the depleted substrate.
 However, if all early life was heterotrophic, there would be no way to regenerate the metabolite needed for energy production.
 The heterotrophic theory fails to explain this key fallacy.

-Though the heterotrophic theory is interesting, and could describe elements of early life on earth, it is likely not the whole picture.
-It must be built upon and developed further to fully explain the niches of early metabolism.